Trump campaign told to preserve all documents related to Sidney Powell and Dominion Voting Systems | NewsChannel 3-12

 The memo added: “In the future, you may be contacted by counsel and asked to turn over copies of relevant information in your possession.
 For now, preserve all such records until further notice.
 Other than for purposes of preserving records in response to this request, you should not discuss this matter or potential lawsuits with anyone inside or outside the Campaign.”

+Dominion Voting Systems did not immediately respond to CNN’s request for comment on whether it imminently plans to take legal action against Powell.

-Though the Trump campaign has sought to distance itself from Powell after she held a conspiracy-filled news conference with his other attorneys, Rudy Giuliani and Jenna Ellis, Trump has told people he likes Powell’s arguments and wants to see more of her on television.
+Though the Trump campaign has sought to distance itself from Powell after she held a conspiracy-filled news conference with his other attorneys, Giuliani and Jenna Ellis, Trump has told people he likes Powell’s arguments and wants to see more of her on television.
 During a chaotic meeting in the Oval Office Friday, Trump said he had considered naming her as a special counsel to investigate voter fraud allegations his own administration has said are baseless.
+The meeting was first reported by the New York Times.

+Besides Powell, the meeting included her client, former Trump national security adviser Michael Flynn, two people familiar with the matter said, describing a session that began as an impromptu gathering but devolved and eventually broke out into screaming matches at certain points as some of Trump’s aides pushed back on Powell and Flynn’s more outrageous suggestions to overturn the election.

+“It was heated — people were really fighting it out in the Oval, really forceful about it,” one of the sources said.

 Comments